sharkdp/fd/README.md

 /Users/fd_user/fd_examples/sub_dir/test_four
 ```

-If we don't give `fd` and argument it will recursively search the current directory for all files (like `ls -R` :smiles:):
+If we don't give `fd` and argument it will recursively search the current directory for all files (like `ls -R`):

 ```
 not_file